jlevy/lft/lft.md

 For complex and difficult problems, the scarcest resource is attention.
 Linters (broadly speaking) make small and common errors something you waste less attention on.
-This benefit is compounding and significant even one engineer.
+This benefit is compounding and significant even for one engineer.
 It is even larger with a team of engineers or LLM agents.

 <div class="boxed-text">